 The Tappanzee Bridge has been rebuilt!
 It was both fun and scary going under/past it.
 The new bridge is up and running, the old bridge is still being dismantled and removed, and there are numerous barges hauling the old sections of the former bridge away.
+There was a lot of construction trafic on the river.
 Fortunately, everything is well marked, so going under the new bridge is easy.

 It doesn’t take long for the beautiful Palisades to steal the show!
 The Hudson River is so beautiful, with breathtaking views and so much history.

 We’ve all heard about Sing-Sing Prison, located in Ossining, New York.
 This maximum security prison sits on an incredible slice of real estate.
 Those prisoners have pretty awesome views.
 David Berkowitz “Son of Sam” is one of the infamous prisoners at Sing-Sing.
 Nancy will always remember his killing spree in Brooklyn and Long Island during the summer of 1976, and getting escorted to her car when she got off of work at night on Long Island as a precaution until his arrest.
 There have been talks about closing the facility for years because of the property values, but it still stands.